crossroads/dashboard.goodcity/README.md

 * Configure hasura
   * Open the hasura dashboard (localhost:8080) and upload the `hasura/metadata`
   * If any changes are made to the relationships, please export a new metadata file and replace the existing one

+## GraphQL

+To understand the capabilities of the GraphQL and how to write queries, you can refer to the [Hasura documentation](https://docs.hasura.io/1.0/graphql/manual/queries/index.html)

+The GraphQL client we use to connect to hasura is Appollo, it is documented here: https://vue-apollo.netlify.com

 ## Building the project